Elizabeth Orton Jones: Professional life and work

 After Paris, Jones began writing and illustrating her first book, Ragman of Paris and His Ragamuffins (1937), which was based on her experiences in France.
 Other books followed and evidenced her experiences as well: Maninka's Children was influenced by the Bohemian girls she knew growing up.
 Her home in Mason, New Hampshire, served as the model for her illustrations in a 1948 version of Little Red Riding Hood published by Little Golden Books.
 Her book Big Susan reflected her love of dolls.

 Her work was very much influenced by the editions of Horn Book Magazine that she got.
-Her friend Bertha Mahony Miller, an editor of Horn Book, would frequently call from seventeen miles away with ideas for Elizabeth to write about.
+Her friend Bertha Mahony Miller, an editor of Horn Book, would frequently call from seventeen miles away with ideas for Jones to write about.

 One of her illustrated books, Small Rain: Verses from the Bible, was named a Caldecott Honor Book in 1944 and another, Prayer for a Child (story by Rachel Field), won the Caldecott Medal in 1945, recognizing the year's "most distinguished picture book for children" published in the United States.

 A watercolor from 1936 is in the collection of the National Gallery of Art as part of the Index of American Design.

 In her Caldecott acceptance speech, she said: